 We focus on the simulations performed for the winter wheat cultivar, Mercia HD, that is sensitive to heat and drought around flowering.
-Because of CO2 fertilization, yields increased on average over the whole country by 8.9% and 14.3% compared to a baseline for the RCPs 4.5 and 8.5, respectively (figure 1a).
-This rise in productivity is modest, accounting for no more than 1.5 t/ha but is comparable to predictions for different, less sensitive wheat cultivars across the rest of Europe [8] and in GB (electronic supplementary material, figure S4 and table S4)).
-Note that, in the absence of CO_2 fertilization, yields of the cultivar Mercia would drop by about 0.25 t/ha on average (electronic supplementary material, figure S3).
+Because of CO_2 fertilization, yields increased on average over the whole country by 8.9% and 14.3% compared to a baseline for the RCPs 4.5 and 8.5, respectively (Fig. 1A).
+This rise in productivity is modest, accounting for no more than 1.5 t/ha but is comparable to predictions for different, less sensitive wheat cultivars across the rest of Europe [8] and in GB (Fig. SI.
+4, Table SI.
+4)).
+Note that, in absence of CO_2 fertilization, yields of the cultivar Mercia would drop by about 0.25 t/ha on average (Fig. SI.
+3).